Betta 101

 The best tank size for a betta fish is usually 5 gallons or more.
 A 5-gallon tank gives a single betta enough room to swim, rest, explore, and live in more stable water conditions than very small setups.

 For many keepers, though, 10 gallons is even better because it is easier to maintain, gives you more room for plants and enrichment, and leaves a wider margin for error.
-If you want a heavily planted setup or hope to keep compatible additions like snails, going larger gives you more flexibility.
+If you want a heavily planted setup or hope to keep compatible tank mates like snails, going larger gives you more flexibility.

 Bettas do best in tanks with places to hide, rest, and explore.
 Live or silk plants, a cave or piece of driftwood, and some coverage near the surface all encourage natural behaviors like foraging and patrolling.2 Avoid sharp plastic decorations that can tear their fins.
 A gentle filter and a heater set to around 78–82°F round out the basics.8